-Does it mean that the milk that has been spilt on the floor will automatically get back into the bottle?
+Does it mean that the milk that has been spilled on the floor will automatically get back into the bottle?
 Certainly not—you cannot retrace the steps.
 But it does mean that the milk will decay, form the food in the soil, from which grass will grow, which the cows will consume, and produce another bottle of milk.
-Matter will redistribute, from one state to another, until it restores itself in a previous state.
+Energy will redistribute, from one state to another, until it restores itself in a previous state.

 If time is cyclic, then the second law of thermodynamics is only partially true—it says that time doesn’t go backward.
 What it doesn’t say is that change moves forward to restore its former state.

 Living bodies and living ecosystems are examples of this cyclic pattern.
-Matter is transformed into useful products, then converted into waste, and then again converted back to useful stuff.
+Energy is transformed into useful products, then converted into waste, and then again converted back to useful stuff.
 There is a natural rhythm or pattern in which this happens.
-If we consume the natural products faster and transform them into waste faster than which nature can restore, then there will be abundance of waste.
+If we consume natural products faster and transform them into waste faster than nature can restore, then there will be an abundance of waste.
 Under this wasteful consumption, there won’t be enough left to consume, and the consumers will die.
 Nature will then restore itself back to the previous state—over the due course of its natural cycle.